You have picked the right outfit, practiced your answers, and readied yourself to negotiate.

 Be ready to succeed in your power play!

-Consider these environmental, physical and mental ways of dealing with stress:
+Consider these mental, environmental, and physical ways of relieving stress:

 Close your eyes and imagine a scene, place or event (real or imaginary) that is peaceful, serene, happy, and/or beautiful.
 Try to incorporate all your senses into the image – what you can see, hear, smell, taste, and feel.